OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ## Code Explanation

-This R script defines a function `process_chm_pipeline()` that automates the extraction of the above metrics for all tiles in a given Lidar folder.
+This R script defines a function `process_chm_pipeline()` that automates the extraction of the above metrics for all tiles in a given lidar folder.
 Below is a breakdown of how it works.

 ### 1. **Parallel Setup and Folder Initialization**

 The script uses the `future` package to run tiles in parallel (multisession plan).
-It creates separate output folders for each metric (DTM, DSM, CHM, etc.) under the specified `output_dir`.
+The script creates separate output folders for each metric (DTM, DSM, CHM, etc.) under the specified `output_dir`.

 ### 2. **Lidar Catalog Configuration**